abcdOfficialzw/todo/README.md

 # Todo App

-A feature-rich Todo Application built with Flutter that helps you manage your daily tasks efficiently.
+A Todo Application built with Flutter that helps you manage your daily tasks efficiently.

 ## 📱 Features